Skip to content

 April 14, 2022

 “I’m boorrrred!”
 Is that a common refrain in your household?
 As much as I know how important outdoor play is for young children, let’s be real.
-Sometimes you just have to give up the fight, especially when you have kids like mine that melt in the sun and arrive back home from an outdoor play session with sniffles from allergies.
+Sometimes you just have to give up the fight, especially when you have kids like mine – those who melt in the sun and arrive back home from an outdoor play session with sniffles from allergies.
 So what’s a parent to do when another round of video games or YouTube is not an option?
 Beef up on your board games!

 Favorite board games throughout the years